 YOU’LL EAT A LOT

 But don’t worry about gaining weight because you’ll more than likely be walking a lot too.
-You’ll be walking around the city you’re exploring, walking through museums, shopping, walking around parks and walking to and from the restaurants (where you’ll eat more than you can handle every.single.time.)
+You’ll be walking around the city you’re exploring, through the museums, shops, parks and walking to and from the restaurants (where you’ll eat more than you can handle every.single.time.)

 YOU’LL APPRECIATE YOUR LIFE BACK HOME MORE